Ban Jabo and Hilltribe territory. A short two-day ride taking in some of the most breathtaking Hilltribe areas of Northern Thailand.

 Sunrise Viewpoint at Ban Jabo

 I was up before sunrise and headed off on my bike to the sunrise viewpoint.
-A couple of vehicles were already parked up when I arrived at the base and I noticed one couple being guided up by a local Lahu lady.
+A couple of vehicles were already parked at the base when I arrived, and I noticed one couple being guided up by a local Lahu lady.
 Lucky!
 I decided to tag along behind.
 Part of the way up I was slightly accosted by two local ladies and asked to pay 100 Baht.
-Curious, I asked why but got no explanation.
+Curious, I asked why, but got no explanation.
 Regardless, I paid and continued on.

 The route up was pretty steep, with sharp jagged limestone rock, and a little treacherous in the pitch black.
 Thankfully I had a decent enough torch on me to help keep my footing.